ChrystianMelo/Metalmax/README.md

 # Metalmax - Electrical Network Diagnosis

-This repository contains the implementation of **Practical Assignment II** for the course **Algorithms I**, aimed at analyzing an internal electrical network of a steel plant and providing critical diagnostics to improve its efficiency and functionality.

 ## 📋 Problem Description

 Metalmax, a major steel company, uses a complex electrical network consisting of: